 The client life-cycle approach helps financial advisors understand where people are in their financial journey.
 It looks at the different stages of a person's life, like when they start working, have a family, or retire.

-This method is good because it makes sure advice fits each phase.
+The method works because it fits advice to each phase.
 For example, young adults might need help with saving money while older adults think more about retirement income and wealth management.

 Using the life cycle approach means advisors can offer better plans that match clients' changing needs over time.

-This approach breaks down complex ideas into easier parts by focusing on specific life stages.
-Advisors use this to set clear goals and choose investment strategies right for each stage.
+The approach breaks complex ideas into easier parts by focusing on specific life stages.
+Advisors use it to set clear goals and choose investment strategies suited to each stage.

-They see things like risk tolerance and cash flow change as a person moves through life.
-This way, planning becomes more focused and helpful for building wealth, managing debt, and preparing for retirement in smart ways.
+They watch things like risk tolerance and cash flow change as a person moves through life.
+Planning becomes more focused and useful for building wealth, managing debt, and preparing for retirement.

 It guides clients toward financial stability no matter their age or situation.